tonipanacek/der-raum/content/rooms/kitchen.md

   Eines ist sicher: In Ihrer exklusiven, individuellen und hochwertigen Einbauküche nach Maß sollte stets genug Raum für die Menschen und die perfekte Zubereitung der Speisen sein, die Gleichgewicht, Freude und Inspiration in Ihr Leben bringen.
 en_description: |-
-  A high-quality kitchen is the basis for a healthy lifestyle, hospitality and family conviviality.
-The kitchen is the place where you can get creative while cooking, activate all your senses, and enjoy culinary delights.
-At the table, it is easy to combine the useful with pleasure – to eat together, to maintain social relationships and to exchange ideas.
-No matter which interior design suits your everyday life and rhythm, we will develop the right design for you.
-Our experienced carpenters will manufacture your ideas in Berlin, according to traditional and sustainable craftsmanship.
+  A high-quality kitchen is the basis of healthy lifestyle, hospitality, and family congeniality.
+The kitchen is your space to get creative while cooking, activate all your senses, and enjoy culinary delights.
+At the table, eating together, socializing, and exchanging ideas combines practicality with pleasure.
+We will create the interior design that best suit your everyday life and rhythm.
+Our experienced carpenters will manufacture your ideas, right here in Berlin, according to traditional and sustainable craftsmanship:

-  * A cozy open kitchen invites you to sit and have a chat, with family, friends or your life partner.
+  * A cozy open kitchen that invites you to sit and have a chat with family, friends, and your life partner.
-  * The functional cooking island impresses with its structure and clear focus.
-A must for passionate cooks.
+  * An impressive full-function cooking island is a must for passionate cooks.
-  * Aesthetes get a taste of the design kitchen.
-Light, surfaces and interior design bring tasteful flair to your kitchen.
+  * An aesthetically satisfying environment with light, surfaces, and interior elements that bring a tasteful flair to your kitchen.
-  * While the exclusive luxury kitchen accommodates particularly demanding guests.
+  * An exclusive luxury kitchen can even accommodate the most demanding of guests.

-  One thing is certain: in your exclusive, individual, first-class kitchen, there should always be enough space for people and the perfect preparation of the dishes that bring balance, joy and inspiration to your life.
+  One thing is certain: in your individualized, first-class kitchen, there should always be enough space for people and passionate preparation of dishes that bring balance, joy, and inspiration to your life.
 position: 1
 meta_tags:
   de_title: Exklusive Küche, Küchenzeile, Kochinsel, Luxus Küche,  Wohnküche, Einbauküche,